 Tracking orders in real-time

 Ultimately, providing tracking is a must these days for online stores.
-Shipwell is connected to over 2 million carriers nationwide and provides visibility to both shipper and customer on when and where the shipment is and its estimated delivery time.
+Shipwell is connected to over 800,000 truckers nationwide and provides visibility to both shipper and customer on when and where the shipment is and its estimated delivery time.